APARNATIWARI-2329/APARNATIWARI-2329/README.md

 Here are a few fun facts about me:

-- I love 💻 coding and enjoy experimenting with new ideas to refine and enhance the websites I design. 🎨
+- I love 💻 coding and enjoy experimenting with new ideas to refine and enhance the data solutions I design. 🎨
 - I enjoy 📚 reading about my interest.
-- My favorite language is CSS & JavaScript because it brings websites full of colors , designs and life! 🎨
+- My favorite language is CSS and Java because it brings websites full of colors , designs and life! 🎨
 - I like to stay active by 💃 dancing in my free time.

 ---